China–France relations: Economic issues

-Taiwan issues
+Taiwan

 Per its one China policy, France recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of Chinese territory.

-In 2018, China made accusations against France after a French naval vessel transited the Taiwan Strait.

-In 2021, French senator Alain Richard announced a visit to Taiwan.
-The Chinese embassy initially sent him letters requesting him to stop.
-After he refused to reconsider his trip, the Chinese embassy began Tweeting aggressive insults and threats against him and various other pro-Taiwan lawmakers and experts.
-The Chinese ambassador was summoned to underscore the unacceptable nature of the threats.
+France has routinely undertaken freedom of navigation transits through the Taiwan Strait.
+In April 2019, China accused France of illegally sailing a naval vessel through the Taiwan Strait.
+In May 2020, France dismissed China's warning to not sell equipment to Taiwan in order to upgrade six La Fayette-class frigates that it sold the Taiwanese navy in 1991.

-During an April 2023 visit to China, French President Emmanuel Macron called for Europe to reduce its dependence on the US and avoid being drawn into a confrontation between the US and China over Taiwan.
-Macron emphasised his view of strategic autonomy, suggesting that Europe could become a "third superpower.”
-According to Macron, Europe should focus on boosting its own defence industries and reducing dependence on the US dollar.
+During an April 2023 visit to China, French President Emmanuel Macron called for Europe to reduce its dependence on the US and avoid being drawn into a confrontation between the US and China over Taiwan, as part of his view of strategic autonomy.
 Macron also stated that he favors the "status quo" on cross-strait relations with Taiwan.